 In 1966, Chandler and Animals manager Michael Jeffery signed Hendrix.
 They flew him to England, recruited drummer Mitch Mitchell and bassist Noel Redding, and The Jimi Hendrix Experience was born.
 The trio’s first single Hey Joe arrived in late 1966, followed by the LP Are You Experienced in spring 1967.
 They were cut at Olympic Studios, where Hendrix met the man who would become keeper of his sonic legacy: Eddie Kramer.

-“Being in the studio with Hendrix was always a challenge,” says Kramer (left), who engineered or produced virtually all his studio recordings.
+“Being in the studio with Hendrix was always a challenge,” says Kramer (above), who engineered or produced virtually all his studio recordings.
 “You had to really be on your toes, because the direction could change at the drop of a hat.
 If a song wasn’t working out, Jimi would instantly go into something else.
 And the band and I had to know what he was talking about.
 He had a tremendous amount of concentration and a laser-like focus.”